Artist Statement: "re-imagine what else is possible"

 In the end, it is all about defining new realities and new identities.
 Not in the sense of "who are you," but rather "who or what can you be?"

 My story might inspire you to think more about your own

 Truth is I never gave the idea of “identity” - let alone my own identity – much thought until I migrated from Europe to the US and my most official source of identification became an alien registration number.
 Quite sobering, though easy enough to laugh away when put into its due bureaucratic perspective.

 Much more poignant was the fact that I arrived here with a firmly rooted background, including a good sense of who I was and what I stood for, or so I thought.
 It didn’t take long for me to realize I was not able to fully transplant Sieglinde in Europe, to Sieglinde in the US.

-I was taken out of context and now had to adapt to a new society and re-imagine who I was along the way ... including who I wanted—or could be—on this side of the ocean.
+I was the one taken out of context and now I had to adapt to a new society and re-imagine who I was along the way ... including who I wanted—or could be—on this side of the ocean.

 Geographical relocations aside, I am also the most conscious “state of me” I have ever been which unapologetically paved a highway to personal empowerment, fulfillment and success!

-I want my work to serve as a great conversation starter and an invitation for you to open your mind and equally expand your horizons.
-Until, ultimately, it serves as an inspiring catalyst to unlock your own imagination to other possibilities, a bigger potential; your own personal, happy, success story within reach.
+I want my work to tickle your curiosity, serve as a conversation starter, and act as an invitation for you to open your mind and expand your horizons.
+I want my work to be an inspiring catalyst to unlock your own imagination to other possibilities, a bigger potential; your own personal, happy, success story within reach.
 Permission to play, and no need to play it safe!